Janet Andrewartha: Theatre

+Television

+Although Andrewartha had an extensive career in theatre, she starting appearing in television roles in the early 1980s, with a role in court drama Carson's Law.
+She became known internationally in her early career for her television role in the cult drama series Prisoner, joining the cast in 1984 as rebellious biker Rebecca "Reb" Kean.

+In 1990–1991, she took a role in drama serial Embassy as Marion Stewart, the strong wife of an Australian ambassador.
+For her role of Marion, she was nominated an Australian Film Institute Award for "Best Performance by an Actress in a Leading Role in a Television Drama" at the 1991 Australian Film Institute Awards (the forerunner of what is now the AACTA Awards).

 In 1999, Andrewartha joined the cast of the soap opera Neighbours, playing the role of Lyn Scully.
-Andrewartha left the show in 2006.
-She immediately resumed working in theatre.
+Andrewartha left the show in 2006, and immediately resumed working in theatre.
 In 2007, Andrewartha took a hiatus from acting while she helped care for her ill mother, until her death in January 2008.
 She also used the time off to help her daughter with her education.
-She later returned to Neighbours for a guest role in 2008 and once again in 2009 and remained with Neighbours for another two years.
+She later returned to Neighbours for a guest role in 2008, and once again in 2009, and remained with Neighbours for another two years.
 In 2011, Andrewartha decided to leave the series once again.
 She stated that she was only supposed to return in a guest role and ended up staying on.
 Andrewartha chose to leave to pursue other acting roles.
 The actress later reprised the role for further guest roles in 2016, 2017 and 2019.